 (SCC) is integral to our school programming.
 Together, we seek to engage as many of our parents and guardians as possible.
 Volunteers are welcome to work with teachers in the classroom and library and to participate in special activities and field trips.

-Our staff has been engaged in learning about powerful instructional and assessment strategies in the areas of Literacy and Mathematics.
-We are particularly proud of our Middle Years Professional Learning Community's reading portfolio -- a means for each student to set personal goals for reading, to examine their own learning practices for reading, and to track and share their reading experiences -- an initiative that has been implemented in many other classrooms throughout Saskatoon Public Schools.
+Our staff has been engaged in learning about powerful instructional and assessment strategies in the areas of literacy and mathematics.
+We are particularly proud of our Middle Years Professional Learning Community's reading portfolio, which is a means for each student to set personal goals for reading, to examine their own learning practices for reading, and to track and share their reading experiences — an initiative that has been implemented in many other classrooms throughout Saskatoon Public Schools.

-In June 2009, Spadina Daycare opened a daycare facility within our school.
+.
 Fifty spaces are available for children from birth to school age (12 years).
-We are excited to develop and maintain strong relationships with our Daycare children and staff so we can make the transition to elementary school as smooth as possible.
+We are excited to develop and maintain strong relationships with our daycare children and staff so we can make the transition to elementary school as smooth as possible.